Image

 fte_cd

 LLNL has developed an innovative technology known as flow-through electrode capacitive desalination (FTE-CD) that promises to unlock an almost inexhaustible water source for U.S. and global population markets.
-FTE-CD represents a robust and low-maintenance path for efficiently and cost-effectively producing clean drinking water from seawater and brackish water.
+FTE-CDI represents a robust and low-maintenance path for efficiently and cost-effectively producing clean drinking water from seawater and brackish water.